MidnightDemon/Retwis-SE/README.md

 Additional Notes
 -------------------------------

 The original base code uses shorthand tags - edit your php.ini and enable short_open_tags for now, I'll replace them when I get around to it.
+Also, the random function uses a file in /dev/ so be sure to add this path to your open_basedir in php.ini.

 To start the PHP built-in server, navigate into the folder you put this code into and use : php -S localhost:3000